lacanoid/run64/README.md

 - A floppy disk drive or disk-drive emulator (e.g.
   [SD2IEC](https://www.c64-wiki.com/wiki/SD2IEC)).

-VICE's own autostart functionality makes it rather pointless to use this on an emulated system, but it does still work.
+VICE's own functionality makes it somewhat pointless to use this on an emulated system, but it does still work.

 ## Configuring